Managing Maintenance Requests

 Filling out a Tenant Verification Report

-Tenant Verification Reports When applying to rent a unit, it is a common practice for the landlord or property manager (PM) to require a few checks to be done on a prospective tenant.
-Typically, a background check, credit check, and ID check are...
+Tenant Verification Reports When applying to rent a unit, it’s common practice to require a tenant screening.
+This process usually includes a background check, credit check, and ID check.
+The combination of these checks is what we refer to as a...

 read more